 After a successful boat examination, the owner will get a copy of the receipt-style Certification Report, also called a BSS Examination Report (BSSER), to keep for their own records.
 The report can be either a print-out, an electronic version or both as the boat owner prefers - this preference should be made clear when arranging the examination.

-Where relevant, it may include any failure notifications and advisory information, combined in one multi-page document.
+Where relevant, it may include any non-compliance comments and advisory information, combined in one multi-page document.

 Let's take a look at the features of the BSS Certification Report.